bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

-To check if the site is using HTTP/2 we can look in the network tab and add the “Protocol” column.
+To check if the site is using HTTP/2 we can look in the network tab and add the "Protocol" column.

-This will show “h2” if we have HTTP/2 enabled on the server.
+This will show "h2" if we have HTTP/2 enabled on the server.

 #### How